Why is Literature Search Important in Drug Safety and Pharmacovigilance

 For Drug safety or pharmacovigilance, data will be collected from different sources to understand and assess the drug, either in its development stage while doing clinical trials or after releasing it into the larger population to understand its safety and efficacy in a wide range of populations.

-Spontaneous reports, clinical trial reports, literature reports, license partner reports, and regulatory reports are major reports a company receives and processes for further analysis on regulatory reporting, signal detection, and aggregate reporting.
-Out of different source data, literature case reporting is one of the essential inputs, as the literature reports sometimes come with a combination of information from other report types.
+Spontaneous reports, clinical trial reports, literature reports, license partner reports, and regulatory reports are major types of reports that a company receives and processes for further analysis on regulatory reporting, signal detection, and aggregate reporting.
+Out of different source data, literature case reporting is one of the important inputs as the literature reports sometimes come with a combination of information from other report types as well.

-This makes it more critical for companies to collect the literature information about the cases or articles involved with their drug.
-Literature article collection is required to assess a drug’s benefit-risk profile and comply with the regulatory requirement of not missing any reportable case within the required timelines.
+This makes it more important for companies to collect the literature information about the cases or articles involved with their drug.
+Literature article collection is required for assessing the benefit-risk profile of a drug and to be in compliance with the regulatory requirement of not missing any reportable case within the required timelines.

 The EU health authority, EMA, is also responsible for monitoring several substances and selecting medical literature to help identify suspected adverse reactions to medicines authorized in the European Union.
-EMA’s Medical Literature Monitoring (MLM) services started on September 1, 2015.
-EMA maintains this information in its database called EudraVigilance.
-However, EMA can only monitor a certain number of substances based on information submitted to EMA’s Article 57 database by marketing authorization holders.
-So, the companies are responsible for monitoring their products in the global and local literature databases.
+The Medical Literature Monitoring (MLM) services of EMA started on September 1st, 2015.
+EMA maintains this information in their database called EudraVigilance.
+But, EMA can only monitor a certain number of substances on the basis of information submitted to EMA’s Article 57 database by marketing authorization holders.
+So, it is companies’ responsibility to monitor their products in the global and local literature databases.

 As per the EMA, marketing authorization holders are usually responsible for monitoring the medical literature on their medicines and reporting individual cases of suspected adverse reactions into EudraVigilance and national safety databases, which are not covered under the EMA’s services for that marketing authorization holder.

 It was also declared that all products having marketing authorization, regardless of commercial status, should undergo literature searches.
-As a result, it’s reasonable to expect that literature searches begin with submitting a marketing permission application and continue throughout the authorization.
+As a result, it’s reasonable to expect that literature searches begin with the submission of a marketing permission application and continue throughout the duration of the authorization.

 Where to search for literature articles?

-Medline is a well-known database with the latest medicinal product information.
-Along with Medline, the other databases with the newest information on published medical literature articles or journals are Embase and Excerpta Medica.
-The published articles or journals and relevant abstracts from meetings and draught manuscripts should be reviewed for valid ICSRs and included in periodic safety update reports.
+Medline is a well-known database for having the latest information on different medicinal products.
+Along with Medline, the other databases that will have the latest information on published medical literature articles or journals are Embase and Excerpta Medica.
+Not just the published articles or journals but also the relevant published abstracts from meetings and draught manuscripts should be reviewed for valid ICSRs and included in periodic safety update reports.

 Literature search, monitoring, and screening

-As we discussed above, the goal of literature search and monitoring is to identify individual case safety reports and any possible changes to the benefit-risk profile of the substance being monitored, particularly about detecting new safety signals or emerging safety issues.
+As we discussed above, the goal of literature search and monitoring is to identify individual case safety reports and any possible changes to the benefit-risk profile of the substance that is being monitored, particularly in relation to the detection of new safety signals or emerging safety issues.

 Marketing authorization holders should perform medical literature monitoring on their products from day one of product authorization until they are active, whether the product is in the market or not.
-All the medical literature published globally and locally should be monitored and screened for all the adverse events reported in that literature for ICSR processing, as the medical literature is an essential source of information for identifying suspected adverse reactions to authorized medicines.
+All the medical literature published globally and locally should be monitored and screened for all the adverse events reported in that literature for ICSR processing, as the medical literature is an important source of information for the identification of suspected adverse reactions to authorized medicines.

 How can Cigniti help you with this?

 Our experts work with you to understand the requirements and develop a search strategy based on your global and local literature data collection requirements.
-We will work with you to understand the purpose of your requirement, whether it is for ICSR reporting, signal detection, or aggregate reporting, and provide you with a solution that meets the regulatory requirements while being compliant with timelines.
+We will work with you to understand the purpose of your requirement, if it is for ICSR reporting, signal detection, or aggregate reporting, and provide you with a solution that meets the regulatory requirements while being compliant on timelines.

 Schedule a discussion with our healthcare and life sciences experts to learn more about the criticality of literature search in Drug Safety and Pharmacovigilance.